-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

 "I was so offended by the concept, so disturbed by what it would symbolize and represent and so afraid of what it would mean in terms of fueling xenophobia that I ended up getting involved in politics," Escobar said.
 "I was pulled in by my desire to stand up for my community."

-She joined a local non-profit called the Border Rights Coalition and went on to volunteer for political campaigns, including Caballero's bid for mayor.
+She joined a local nonprofit called the Border Rights Coalition and went on to volunteer for political campaigns, including Caballero's bid for mayor.
 He hired her as his communications director, then urged her to run for office.

 She resisted at first, convinced she was better suited to work behind the scenes.
 Ultimately, "he told me, 'why would you ask other people to do something you are unwilling to do?' and it really played into my Mexican Catholic guilt," Escobar recalled.

-She served as an El Paso County Commissioner from 2007 to 2011 and as El Paso County judge from 2011 to 2017, before running for Congress to replace O'Rourke, who had decided to run for Senate.
+She served as an El Paso county commissioner from 2007 to 2011 and as El Paso County judge from 2011 to 2017, before running for Congress to replace O'Rourke, who had decided to run for Senate.

-Though Escobar has garnered attention as a vocal critic of the Trump administration, she has not joined some fellow Democrats who are calling to abolish ICE.
+Though Escobar has garnered attention as a vocal critic of the Trump administration, she has not joined some fellow Democrats who are calling to abolish the U.S. Immigration and Customs Enforcement.

 Instead, she's calling for increased oversight of border enforcement agencies and pushing to change immigration policies.
-She sponsored a successful House bill that would create an ombudsman for border and immigration enforcement issues within the Department of Homeland Security, and has introduced legislation to defund the Migrant Protection Protocols.
+She sponsored a successful House bill that would create an ombudsman for border and immigration enforcement issues within the Department of Homeland Security and has introduced legislation to defund the Migrant Protection Protocols.

 "I think she takes a realistic and pragmatic view," said Eliot Shapleigh, a former state senator from El Paso who has long worked with Escobar.
 "There is gonna be a Homeland Security agency that relates to border enforcement issues, so she knows that.
 So what does she do?
 She says let's reform ICE."